 I decided that my kit bags, although nearly perfect for their function, could use a little more room.
 Outdoorsmen and women can never have too many nooks and crannies about themselves to store little necessities.
 With this in mind, I have made the bellows sides bigger to accommodate about an inch in thickness.
 It might … Continue reading Improving on a Design

 Colored saddle thread was on sale at my supplier last month so, guess what?
 I'm going to try it out on some upcoming projects and see what the reception is.
 Nothing too flashy, just a bit of red, yellow, or blue on the horizon.
 Since I'm also a fan of mixed materials, this next bag … Continue reading A Touch of Color

 I'm currently working on a custom order.
 Projects are coming to an end for a few weeks with the impending surgery.
 The dimensions of this bag are suited to fit a specific waterproof map case already owned by the customer.

+Stitching Pony, Leather Worker's Clamp, or Saddler's Clam...
 Whatever you call it, it is a handy device to own if you sew any leather.
 These are simple devices that just about anyone can make with little time or money invested.
 Although there are many varieties and models, the one shown in this tutorial by Harry … Continue reading Making a Stitching Pony; Video Tutorial

 When teaching a leather craft or making an item for someone, I am often asked about the machine used to sew such thick leather or through so many layers in tight areas.
 People are often astounded when I explain that this is all hand sewn, with an awl and two needles.
 I learned saddle stitching … Continue reading Saddle Stitching